 What to do if you are sick (CDC website)

 A COVID-19 vaccine is one of the most important tools to end the COVID-19 pandemic.
 A safe, effective, no-cost COVID-19 vaccine will be available to everyone in Marin County.
-Getting vaccinated can prevent you from getting the virus.
+Getting vaccinated, and boosted when eligible, can prevent you from getting the virus.
 It can also protect those around you from getting infected.
-The vaccine paired with other daily health habits, such as social distancing, wearing masks, and washing hands, will help us end the COVID-19 pandemic so businesses and schools can fully reopen and we can return to a more normal way of life.
+Vaccinations combined with other daily health habits, like physical distancing, wearing masks, and washing hands, will help us return to a more normal way of life.